Probiotics and Lyme Disease

 Immune boosting and probiotics

 Because Lyme disease is caused by a bacterial infection, the body's response is crucial.
 During a typical infection, our immune system responds by triggering a series of immunological responses to aid in the fight against and elimination of the invading microorganisms.
-Our ability to defend ourselves against these invading diseases is jeopardised if our immune system is weak.
+Our ability to defend ourselves against these invading diseases is jeopardized if our immune system is weak.

 Inflammation and probiotics

-Pathogenic microbes can be detected by the microbiota, which then stimulates the immune system to mount necessary responses.
-Although the specific method by which the microbiota generates anti-inflammatory responses is unknown, probiotics are hypothesised to decrease inflammation by improving the integrity of the gut wall lining and displacing pathogens that may cause pro-inflammatory immune responses.
+Pathogenic microbes can be detected by microbiota, which then stimulates the immune system to mount necessary responses.
+Although the specific method by which the microbiota generates anti-inflammatory responses is unknown, probiotics are hypothesized to decrease inflammation by improving the integrity of the gut wall lining and displacing pathogens that may cause pro-inflammatory immune responses.
 Anti-inflammatory mediators are thought to be promoted by beneficial microorganisms.

 Symptoms of the gastrointestinal tract and probiotics